dialogic-godot/documentation/documentation/custom-portraits.md

 ## 2. Requirements

-There are not a lot of requirements for portrait scenes:
+There are not many requirements for portrait scenes:

 - **Root needs to be Node2D or Control:**
-  *The root nodes need a position and scale property, so it must be a Node2D or Control node (or a subclass).
+  *The root nodes need a position and scale property, so they must be a Node2D or Control node (or a subclass).
-  Because the root will act as the "pivot-point" it's suggested to use a simple node like Marker2D and have all functional nodes (like sprites, animation players etc.) be children of it.*
+  Because the root will act as the "pivot point," it's suggested to use a simple node like Marker2D and have all functional nodes (like sprites, animation players etc.) be children of it.*
 - **Root script extends `DialogicPortrait`:**
-  *The root nodes script should extend the `DialogicPortrait` class and overwrite some of its methods.*
+  *The root node script should extend the `DialogicPortrait` class and overwrite some of its methods.*

 ---